 Baco Noir (New Mexico) $22

-This wine is smooth, award-winning, and remarkably easy to drink.
-The grapes are from the Anderson Vineyard in the Rio Grande Valley.
-This is a medium bodied wine that is light and goes well with chocolate.
+This wine is smooth and remarkably easy to drink.
+The grapes are from the Anderson Vineyard and from Lemitar in the Rio Grande Valley.
+This medium bodied wine is soft and goes beautifully with chocolate.

-Vivid and tangy, this Spanish grape variety has enough ruggedness for our southwestern style.
-A full-bodied. low-acid blend with a touch of Cabernet Franc this wine is for those who love the classic dry oaked sytles.Excellent with Steaks or chocolates.
+Vivid and tangy, this Spanish grape variety loves our New Mexico soil and has enough ruggedness for our southwestern style.
+A full-bodied, low-acid wine with a touch of Cabernet Franc, this is for those who love the classic dry oaked styles.Excellent with steaks.